 3. At the Peak – Breach and Attack Simulation

-Labeled “high benefit,” breach and attack simulation technologies are becoming more and more common.
+Labeled “high benefit” by Gartner Hype Cycle for Security Operations 2022, breach and attack simulation technologies are becoming more and more common.
 Organizations are looking to use simulated attacks as a production-safe method to continuously test their security controls and improve their performance.
 BAS tools also allow running SOC tabletop and incident response exercises and provide actionable, prioritized, and prescriptive remediation guidance.

 4. Buzzword of the Year – Attack Surface Management